-Atherton High School believes for effective teaching and learning to take place, good behaviour in all aspects of school life is necessary.
-We seek to create a caring and learning environment in the school by:
+Atherton High School believes for effective teaching and learning to take place, good behaviour and high expectations in all aspects of school life is necessary.
+We seek to create a calm and orderly environment in the school by:

-- Promoting self-esteem, self-discipline, proper regard for authority and positive relationships based on mutual respect.
+- Promoting self-esteem, self-discipline, proper regard for authority and positive relationships.

 - Ensure fair treatment for all pupils and staff.